Readek/RoA-Skin-Recolorer/Docs/Custom Characters.md

 </p>

 With that, you should be able to change the colors of your character.
-You can skip looking for those values for next times using the OC/CR codes displayed below.
+You can skip looking for those values for next times using the OC/CR codes displayed below the editor.
 For example, these are Guadua's codes that were generated after setting the colors and ranges:

 OC - `336834-B2CD98-88685D`